Sonia Gandhi elected unopposed to Rajya Sabha from Rajasthan

 The BJP has 115 members and the Congress 70 in the 200-member assembly.

 There are 10 Rajya Sabha seats in Rajasthan.
-After the results, Congress has six members and the BJP four.
+After the results, the Congress has six members and the BJP four.
+PTI AG TIR TIR